 Combining both bacteria and viruses was the work of Martha Chase.
 While working as an assistant to Alfred Hershey at Cold Spring Harbor Laboratory, she carried out the famous “Hershey-Chase” experiments (aka Waring Blender experiments) that helped show that DNA and not proteins holds and transmits genetic information.
 They took a virus that infects bacteria (a bacteriophage or “phage”) and radioactively-labeled its DNA or its protein and then let it infect bacteria.
 During the infection process, the phage docks onto the bacteria surface and injects its DNA, while the outer capsule that was carrying it, made up of protein, remains on the surface.
 So DNA goes in, protein stays out, and, when they used a blender to shear off the stuck-to-the-surface protein capsules, they found that radioactivity would only be inside the bacteria when they labeled the DNA, not the protein.
 This experiment helped win Hershey the Nobel Prize – and he didn’t even mention Martha in his speech.

 Another notable Nobel-less name is Rosalind Franklin.
-She took the famous “Photo 51” fiber diffraction image of DNA – that “blurry X” which was shared without her permission while she was working out her interpretation of it – which Watson and Crick used to make their model of the DNA double helix (DNA hangs out as 2 strands antiparallel to one another with the bases facing in, phosphates on the out).
+She (well, her graduate student Raymond Gossling) took the famous “Photo 51” fiber diffraction image of DNA – that “blurry X” which was shared without her permission while she was working out her interpretation of it – which Watson and Crick used to make their model of the DNA double helix (DNA hangs out as 2 strands antiparallel to one another with the bases facing in, phosphates on the out).

 That DNA stuff was only a brief stint in an incredibly productive, though tragically short, career.
 Before it, she performed research on coal and carbon that made possible carbon fiber technologies and after it, she made key insights into the structure of viruses including polio and tobacco mosaic virus (TMV).
 And a fun fact I learned is that she created giant 3D models for the 1958 Brussels World’s Fair).
 Franklin would have undoubtedly made more discoveries were her life not cut tragically short by ovarian cancer.
 She passed away in 1959 at the age of 37 and Watson, Crick, & Wilkins got the Nobel Prize in 1962 for the DNA structure discovery she played a key role in.